tonyho/app-framework-binder/doc/afb-bindings-writing.md

 method implementation.
 Let summarise it:

-1. The function **board_of_req** retrieves the context stored for the plugin: the board.
+1. The function **board_of_req** retrieves the context stored for the binding: the board.

 2. The macro **INFO** sends a message of kind *INFO* to the logging system.
 The global variable named **afbitf**